 striker Dalian Atkinson, who died after being tasered by police outside his

 father's home in Telford on August 15th.

-then left them along.
+and then left them alone.
 Placards called for 'No More Coverups' and 'Prosecute

 Killer Cops - Justice Now'.